jujumiago/living-civilization-framework/EDUCATION.md

 ## 1. Purpose

-Education is a process through which individuals and societies develop knowledge, capability, understanding, and the ability to participate meaningfully in the world.
+Education is a process through which individuals and societies may develop knowledge, capability, understanding, and the ability to participate meaningfully in the world.

 LCF views education as more than information transfer.